Last week was our first week as a nomadic family. What a blessing and a privilege to be able to have this experience!

 It was a whirlwind week of packing up and moving out of our house, finishing up our last week of school and work, and figuring out all the final things we need to do to get our lives on the road.
 We capped off the week with a family get together at my brother’s house, celebrating America’s Independence Day.

 As we’ve been talking to people about our travel plans, I’m reminded of how lucky we are to be able to do this.
-Although we have worked hard to get to this point in our lives and our careers (developing the skills that will allow us to make money remotely and planning all the details that go into an around the world trip), we realize we are definitely in a position of privilege.
+Although we have worked hard to get to this point in our lives and our careers (developing the skills that will allow us to make money remotely and planning all the details that go into an around the world trip), we realize becoming a nomadic family puts us in a position of privilege.

 We know not all families can do what we do.
 We also know that even the act of travel itself is a privilege.
 As we finish packing up our lives here in Seattle, I wanted to take a moment to unpack and acknowledge some of the privilege that comes with family travel.
 Hopefully, throughout our three years of travel, we will remain mindful of this privilege.

 We are not independently wealthy, and neither do we make high six figure incomes.
 In actuality, we are making travel work because we have skill sets that allow us to be location independent, thus allowing us to make money while we’re on the road.
 But even when we were more location based, we were still able to afford to travel as a family, and for that we are grateful.

 Some families have jobs that are more location based and some families aren’t able to take time off for travel.
 We certainly are lucky to be able to do both.

 The value of a passport